nicolejpaz/fremote/README.md

 I'd love for someone to contribute!
 Simply fork the repo, make changes, and submit a pull request.

+Right now I'm looking to do the following:

+* Playlist capability for remotes.
+This may put into question how remotes are created.
+* "Fremote Lite", which would have the feature of embedding any video and relying on a timer and user intervention to sync up videos.
-Right now I'm looking for adding more tests, the ability to scrape video information from more providers, playlist capability for remotes, and the ability to draw on top of videos.
+* Scrape video information from more providers.
+* The ability to draw on top of videos.

 Other ideas are also welcome.

 ## Issues